ExpressLRS/Docs/docs/quick-start/user-defines.md

 ```
 #-DHYBRID_SWITCHES_8
 ```
 Changes how the AUX channels are sent over the air.
 The default option is Normal Mode with 8x 2-position low-latency switches.
 Enabling `HYBRID_SWITCHES_8` changes this to 1x 2-pos + 6x 7-pos + 1x 16-pos, with only the 2-position being low-latency.
 In Normal Mode, all switches are sent with every packet, in Hybrid Mode, only AUX1 is sent with every packet and the rest are rotated through.
 Note: The switch mode MUST match between the RX and TX.
-A detailed explanation of the differences between the two options can be found in [Switch Modes](https://github.com/ExpressLRS/ExpressLRS/wiki/Switch-Modes), but
+A detailed explanation of the differences between the two options can be found in the <!--          href="{{ page.next_page.url | url }}"--> <a href="/software/switch-config/">Switch Modes</a> page.

   1. If only two position switches are needed, and they must be updated as fast as possible: Normal Mode

   2. Almost everyone: Hybrid Mode (Put ARM on AUX1)

 ## Output Power Limit